-Dreamland; home of the Green Mountain School of Druidry….
+Home of the Green Mountain School of Druidry

 Imagine a serpentine dirt road winding a mile into the forest.
 It leads you to an opening.
-As you enter the gates to this place, you see a pond, an open hillside pitched with colorful tents, and a round house at the top.
-You climb the winding track to the top of the clearing and find yourself on a level area with a breathtaking view to the south east, a fire circle surrounded by majestic standing stones, a large yurt, a big apple tree bedecked with altar and offerings, flower, vegetable and herb gardens, and a lily pond full of singing frogs.
+As you enter the gates, you see a pond, an open hillside pitched with colorful tents, and a round house at the top.
+You climb the winding track to the top of the clearing and find yourself on a level area with a breathtaking view to the southeast, you notice a fire circle surrounded by majestic standing stones and a large yurt with a serpentine labyrinth below.
+There is a beautiful apple tree bedecked with altar and offerings.
+There are flower, vegetable and herb gardens, and a lily pond full of singing frogs.
 You sense a presence here.
 A potency and aliveness.
 It is both soothing and exciting… Welcome to Dreamland!
-It is the home of Fearn, Ivan, Brinx the dog, Gryphon the cat, the Green Mountain School of Druidry and many other wild creatures and magical beings.
+It is the home of Fearn, Ivan’s spirit, Brinx the dog, Gryphon the cat, the Green Mountain School of Druidry and many other wild creatures and magical beings.

 Dreamland is more than just a venue for the Green Mountain Druid Training, She is our greatest teacher and our community heart center.
 Many remark on the peace, potency and transformational quality of the land here.
 It is very alive and continues to gain energy through our good work, play and ceremony.

-The name that we have affectionately given to our home and teaching center came to us when the idea of living and working here was just a dream.
+The name that we have affectionately given to our home and sanctuary came to us when the idea of living and working here was just a dream.
 Now our dream has come true!
 Through an amazing sequence of magic and acts of manifestation we are now the legal “owners” of this awesome 70 acres of forest, brooks, pond, and field.
-To learn the whole story of how we manifested our home see Working with the Spirit of the Land to Manifest Our Dreams in the blog section of this website.
 We are deeply blessed by this gift of good land.

 Other projects to come;